jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the ICA company:
   (b) a company (the member) that is in the new group with the ICA company, if the ICA company satisfies the Commissioner that the member was in the former group immediately before the ICA company joined the new group.
 Restriction additional to other requirements
-(6) The restriction imposed by subsection (5) or (5B) on the use of a restricted refund amount is in addition to the requirements under other provisions of the Act for a refund or the satisfaction of a tax liability from an amount to which the ICA company is entitled under sections RM 2, RM 4, and RM 5.
+(6) The restriction imposed by subsection (5) or (5B) on the use of a restricted refund amount is in addition to the requirements under other provisions of the Act for a refund or the satisfaction of a tax liability from an amount to which the ICA company is entitled under section RM 2 or RM 4.
 Reducing restricted refund amount
 (7) The restricted refund amount for the ICA company and a group is reduced by the amount of— (a) a refund permitted under subsection (5)﻿(a) or (5B)﻿(a) relating to the restricted refund amount: